 Add basic pre-registration data: For the preparation of the draft proposal, the coordinating organisation must be identified with its Participant Identification Code (PIC number), and the basic indicative pre-registration data has to be filled in (call title and topic, type of action, title of proposal, short summary (optional), panel (only for Marie Curie actions and ERC), keywords).
 Most of this data can be modified later in the administrative forms, except for the choice of the PIC number and the related organisation data.

 Before the draft proposal is created, a disclaimer will inform applicants that the service in charge (the respective call coordinator) may access this limited set of data before call deadline exclusively for the planning of the evaluations.

 List of participants and access rights (Step 4 of the submission wizard)

 - set up the consortium ('Add Partners'), and

 - give access to other contact persons.

 Organisations, additional partners ('participants'/'partner organisations' depending on the call) must be identified at this step by their nine-digit PIC numbers.

 Please read the above section on Beneficiary registration - Participant Identification Codes (PIC numbers).

-To facilitate the consortium set-up, a search function is provided in the system or on the Beneficiary Register page of the Participant Portal.
+To facilitate the consortium set-up, a search function is provided in the system or on the Participant Register page of the Participant Portal.
 All participants have to be registered in the system before this step so that they can be found with the search function.

 Linked Third Parties should not be inserted as separate entities in the administrative forms, they should only be mentioned in the narrative part of the proposal (part B).
 No PIC is necessary at the proposal stage.
 Only for a successful project entering the grant preparation phase, a PIC has to be provided for the linked Third Party and the budget for the Third Party has to be specified separately.